'We want everyone's support to bring my son home and pray he is safe.'

 Mr Urey and Mr Healey travelled to Ukraine of their own accord as humanitarian aid volunteers, the organisation said.

-Mr Urey's mother, Linda, who is thought to live near Preston, is pleading for his safe return home, and added he has Type 1 diabetes and needs insulin.
+Mr Urey's mother, Linda, who lives near Preston, is pleading for his safe return home, and added he has Type 1 diabetes and needs insulin.

 She said: "My family and I are extremely worried.